-All the banks provide their customers with tax saving FD options which help in bringing down their taxable income, which in turn, pulls down tax to be paid too.
+All the banks provide their customers with tax-saving FD options which help in bringing down their taxable income, which in turn, pulls down tax to be paid too.
 Investors can put in up to Rs.
-1.5 lakh of amount in a tax saving fixed deposit which can be quoted in deductions u/s 80C of the Income Tax Act, 1961.
+1.5 lakh of the amount in a tax-saving fixed deposit which can be quoted in deductions u/s 80C of the Income Tax Act, 1961.

 - Higher FD rates for Senior Citizens

 Senior citizens are offered higher fixed deposit interest rates.
-This practice is adopted by most of the banks and non-banking financial companies as well.
-Preferential rate for senior citizens usually ranges from 0.25% -0.65% above the standard FD interest rates.
+This practice is adopted by most banks and non-banking financial companies as well.
+The additional interest rates for senior citizens usually ranges from 0.25% to -0.65% above the standard FD interest rates.

 - Flexibility in Interest Payout

 Interest earned in a fixed deposit is paid in two ways, viz. cumulative and non-cumulative.
 Cumulative option translates to accumulation (buildup) of interest on which further interest is earned (interest on interest aka compounding effect) and paid on maturity.
-Non-cumulative option is the exact opposite of cumulative one.
-Here the interest is paid on regular intervals, as chosen by the depositor, be monthly, quarterly (every 4th month), half-yearly or yearly.
+The non-cumulative option is the exact opposite of the cumulative one.
+Here the interest is paid on regular intervals, as chosen by the depositor, be it monthly, quarterly (every 4th month), half-yearly or yearly.

 - Facility to Avail Loan against FD